ibm-cloud-docs/cloud-databases/ha-dr.md

 ## Data Replication

 Each {{site.data.keyword.cloud}} Databases service instance is a highly available product.
 The data is replicated on one or more servers making the data highly available during normal operations.
+For example, multi-zone regions deploy to three difference data centers, while single-zone regions deploy to three different hosts.

 In the case of a complete zone failure, your data is still accessible on other fully functioning servers, as the {{site.data.keyword.cloud}} Databases servers are setup in separate zones.

-In addition, the data is backed up and pushed to Object Storage on a daily schedule and per clients' requests.
-In the case of a complete region failure, all of the database servers will not be accessible, but the backup data will remain accessible.
+In addition, the data is backed up stored in [cross-region Cloud Object Storage buckets](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo).
+In the case of a complete region failure, the database servers in the region may not be accessible, but the backup data will remain accessible.
 You can access this backup and restore into a new region and new service instance.

 ### What data are backed-up /replicated (and by whom)
 Your entire service instance data is snapshotted and backed up daily by the {{site.data.keyword.cloud}} Databases platform.

 ### Manual data replication
 You do not need to replicate the data manually.
 You do, however, have to restore your old service's backup into a new service and region.

 Furthermore, you can initiate a backup manually whenever you want. {{site.data.keyword.cloud}} Databases can then use the latest backup for the restoration into a new service instance into a new region.
 This restoration process is initiated by you in coordination with the {{site.data.keyword.cloud}} Databases team.

 ## Service replication